lfucg/lexingtonky.gov/modules/contrib/entity_embed/README.md

   formatter.
 This will only work if the entity is a file entity type.
 - image:_formatter_id_: Renders the entity using a specific Image field formatter.
 This will only work if the entity is a file entity type, and the file is an image.
+For the alt and title text to save, the `alt` and `title` attributes must be allowed on the `<drupal-entity>` HTML tag in the "Allowed HTML tags" for text formats that have the "Limit allowed HTML tags and correct faulty HTML" filter enabled.

 Configuration for the Entity Embed Display plugin can be provided by using a `data-entity-embed-display-settings` attribute, which contains a